EMCL-Research-ITSecLab/SONiC-interswitch-communication/README.md

 2. 10.11.12.0/24
 ```

 Here, we are using the CIDR that contains all the clients and the server in the VPN to be able to reach them.
-Your setup could look different depending on your usecase.
+Your setup could look different depending on your use case.

 ### 1.5 Connection test
 From an arbitrary client, ping the server by using